hn/ginlong-solis/README.md

 There is a serial interface (LogCLI) on the PCB connected to `UART2_Log_TX` and `UART2_Log_RX` of the MCU (115200 8N1, 3.3 Volt).

+Update: Since end of 2022 there is a [new PCB version which contains a hardware watchdog](https://github.com/hn/ginlong-solis/issues/13#issuecomment-1636475754).
+You can recognize these new boards by the silkscreen '22.34' (which probably corresponds to the year and week of manufacture) .

 ### Analysis via the serial port

 You get a first impression when you examine the `UART2_Log` output: